 Why are medical schools and other health professions programs so interested in assessing equity?

 Let's look at an example in a professional context for some insight.
-Below, we'll share a story an example of effective empathy in a family doctor's office
+Below, we'll share a story of equity in a family doctor's office setting.

-Chelsea's family doctor had added an insulin injection along with a pill in an attempt to improve her sugars, which hadn't helped.
+Pat's family doctor had added an insulin injection along with a pill in an attempt to improve her sugars, which hadn't helped.
 He had also arranged an appointment for health behavior teaching with the clinic's diabetes nurse, which hadn't helped either.
-He told Chelsea in no uncertain terms that she would destroy her feet unless she improved her sugar control.
+He told Pat in no uncertain terms that she would destroy her feet unless she improved her sugar control.

-Chelsea's family doctor was unsure of what to do next, and decided to read through the Truth and Reconcilation Report for ideas.
-He read more articles, learning about the concepts of cultural safety and cultural humility for his Indigenous patients and engaged in critical self-reflection.
-He hadn't realized that his implicit biases were destabilizing his clinical relationship with Chelsea or that he had been unknowingly using language rooted in racism and oppression.
+Pat's family doctor was unsure of what to do next and decided to read through the Truth and Reconciliation Report for ideas.
+He read more articles, learned about the concepts of cultural safety and cultural humility for his Indigenous patients, and engaged in critical self-reflection.
+He hadn't realized that his implicit biases were destabilizing his clinical relationship with Pat or that he had been unknowingly using language rooted in racism and oppression.

-For the first time, Chelsea felt safe and acknowledged at her family doctor's office instead of powerless and reprimanded.
+For the first time, Pat felt safe and acknowledged at her family doctor's office instead of being powerless and reprimanded.

-As you can see from this example, equity is a skill which involves not only addressing the differential treatment of marginalized groups in society, but also acknowledging your privilege and reflecting on how you interact with members of these groups.
+As you can see from this example, equity is a skill that involves not only addressing the differential treatment of marginalized groups in society but also acknowledging your privilege and reflecting on how you interact with members of these groups.

-Chelsea's health was set on the path to improvement without any changes in medication-what she needed for equity was a doctor who created a safe and stable clinical relationship through understanding Indigenous practices and acknowledging the historical and social context of Chelsea's health.
+Pat's health was set on the path to improvement without any changes in medication-what she needed for equity was a doctor who created a safe and stable clinical relationship through understanding Indigenous practices and acknowledging the historical and social context of Pat's health.

 Given this example, you can understand why medical schools and other health professions programs are so interested in asking applicants to demonstrate equity.